soot-oss/soot/README.md

 Development happens in the develop branch.
 To catch the bleeding edge of Soot, check out the latter.
 In case of any questions, please consult the Soot mailing list at: http://www.sable.mcgill.ca/mailman/listinfo/soot-list/

+# What extensions exist to Soot?

+* We maintain a [list of extensions that can be used in combination with Soot](https://github.com/Sable/soot/wiki/Extensions-to-Soot).
+Feel free to add your own!

 # Please help us improve Soot!
 You are using Soot and would like to help us support it in the future?
 Then please support us by filling out [this little web form](https://goo.gl/forms/rk1oSxFIxAH0xaf52).